 The amount of the support (cash rebate) is determined by the locally incurred costs for any audio-visual productions.
 The fund aims for maximum flexibility, with no minimum spend requirements and no artistic criteria imposed on applicants.
 There are no deadlines – projects will be handled on a first come, first served basis.

 The fund is open to legal entities with an established track record in professional audiovisual production, but has no restrictions as per legal residency.

 Since 2019 the annual budget is € 200 000.

 THE BALTIC REGIONThe Baltic region has an exciting variety of locations to choose from, plus some key bonuses for film productions from all over the world: short distances and low population density make it easy to shoot up to 4 different locations per day.
 Film crews are non-union, speak fluent English and are praised for being great problem solvers.

 It sounds crazy but if you come to Estonia you can see Paris, Prague or Amsterdam – all at once.
 City and countryside side by side.
 Come to us, we have it all!

 Riga town square.
 Photo by: Alexander Nuovo

-LatviaThe National Film Centre of Latvia rebates offers up to 25% in cash rebates and the Riga Film Fund up to 20% – depending on whether the storyline is set in Latvia or Latvian services are being used.
-This case study will look more closely at the international collaboration between the lead producers and the various parties involved in the Latvian side of the production.
+LatviaThe National Film Centre of Latvia offers up to 25% and the Riga Film Fund offers up to 20% in cash rebates – depending on whether the storyline is set in Latvia or if Latvian services are being used.

 At the start of 2014, a new 20% location filming incentive became available.
-Both foreign and local producers can benefit from the scheme.
-One necessity is that at least 80% of all production spending must be in Lithuania and there’s a maximum amount of funding that cannot exceed 20% of the production costs.
+Both foreign and local producers can benefit from the scheme, given that at least 80% of all production spending is made in Lithuania.
+There’s also a maximum amount of funding that cannot exceed 20% of the production costs.